 🔍 Take the advice of someone who’s done it and been endorsed for a #TechNation visa – @pomidorus talks Tech Nation Visa scheme updates, everything you need to know before applying and all the gritty bits in-between!https://t.co/ItZjBtfyyJ pic.twitter.com/2aCqHQLfmS

 I am appreciated for such a great honour – to be a holder of Tier 1 Exceptional Promise Visa and for support that Tech Nation provides to the community of holders of Tier 1 Exceptional Talent Visa.

 Tier 1 Exceptional Talent Visa is a unique chance for talents to come to the United Kingdom and work in science, engineering, humanities, medicine, digital technology, the arts, and fashion.
 This blog post is about the main 32 steps to do to get this visa.
 I wrote it with only digital technology in mind and the soul.
 However, if you are applying any other kind of Exceptional Talent Visa, you possibly will find some relevant information for you too.

-I am delighted that Talent Visa app already helps Tier 1 Exceptional Talent Visa applicants to understand the basics of this interesting visa route and read some documents in relation with this visas.
-However, my readers continue to ask me some unique questions so today it is all about the communication between Tech Nation Visa applicants and Tech Nation as a designated competent body.
+I am delighted that Talent Visa app already helps Tier 1 Exceptional Talent Visa applicants to understand the basics of this exciting visa route and read some documents in relation with this visas.
+However, my readers continue to ask me some different questions.
+Today it is all about the communication between Tech Nation Visa applicants and Tech Nation as a designated competent body.

-If you answered “yes” to any of these questions – you definitely have a reason to buy Talent Visa App or, at least, to read more about it.
+If you answered “yes” to any of these questions – you have a reason to buy a Talent Visa App or, at least, to read more about it.